jwerts/featureservice-esri-jsapi/README.md

 # featureservice-esri-jsapi
-Wrapper around esri REST API Feature Service
+Wrapper around esri REST API Feature Service allowing edits to multiple layers in a Feature Service in a single request with rollback on all if any edits fail (if supported by data source - see ESRI documentation).

-Work in progress...
-More to come....

 bower install featureservice-esri-jsapi

+License: MIT

 ```js
 define(